Shotwell Stadium: Improvements

 In the spring of 2002, the Abilene ISD Board of Trustees approved an exclusive vendor contract with Abtex Beverage Corporation, which provided funding for major renovations to the stadium.
 The initial upgrades included the installation of SafePlay turf, the latest generation of artificial playing surface for athletic fields.
 The new turf, drain system, access ramps, goalposts, and other changes were completed in late summer of 2002, in time for the 2002 football season.
 In August 2003, as a result of corporate sponsorship, a state-of-the-art scoreboard with an integrated color animation screen was installed on the north end.
 The south end scoreboard was upgraded and integrated with the new scoreboard.
 As a result, Shotwell Stadium became one of only a few high school stadiums in Texas with two scoreboards.
 Soon after, the parking lots were all paved and the dressing rooms were renovated.
 A new $479,080 40'-wide, 34'-tall scoreboard featuring a 14'x24' high-definition video screen that displays instant replays, AISD messages and advertising, complete with sound, was installed in 2007.
-It was installed on the north side of the stadium to replace to scoreboard placed 4 years prior, which had not functioned properly.
+It was installed on the north side of the stadium to replace the scoreboard placed four years prior, which had not functioned properly.